Lammy speaking to ‘best of his knowledge’ on prisoner release error – Starmer

 Mr Lammy has faced scrutiny over his refusal to answer questions in the House of Commons about the release of Algerian national Brahim Kaddour-Cherif, who is still on the run.

-On Thursday, the Deputy Prime Minister and Justice Secretary said Kaddour-Cherif was mistakenly released before new checks were implemented, although he told MPs last Monday those checks were effective immediately, two days before the wrongful release on October 29.
+The Deputy Prime Minister and Justice Secretary is facing further questions after he said Kaddour-Cherif was mistakenly released before new checks were implemented, although he told MPs last Monday those checks were effective immediately, two days before the wrongful release on October 29.

 Asked which version was true, Sir Keir told broadcasters in Brazil: “David Lammy can speak for himself on that.